tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 should use the former.
 If the resolution fails, the connection will try an Oblivious DoH query.

-4. Oblivious DoH queries using multiple DoH Servers ({{I-D.pauly-dprive-oblivious-doh}}).
+4. Oblivious DoH queries using multiple DoH Servers ({{!I-D.pauly-dprive-oblivious-doh}}).
 If this resolution fails, Privacy-Sensitive Connections will fail.
 All other connections will use the last resort, the default Direct Resolvers.